- 110 hp Power

 Discover moreThe online shop has a whole new look.
 Our style is the same as always.
 Buy now!

-Click and discover!Franco Farné is a name that has accompanied Ducati and all of its motorcycles for the past 50 years.
-When Fabio Taglioni arrived and revolutionised Ducati’s technique, Farné had already professionally raced the Cucciolo and was working as a mechanic in the factory.
+Discover moreFranco Farné is a name that has accompanied Ducati and all of its motorcycles for the past 50 years.
+When Fabio Taglioni arrived and revolutionised Ducati’s technique, Farné had already professionally raced the Cucciolo and was working as a mechanic in the factory, taking the place of his mother who had been an employee in Ducati before him.